jeramey/jeramey.github.io/recipes/pray-for-snow-chili.md

 Hints and Tips
 --------------

+If the chili isn't thickened enough, just continue cooking in the oven so that the liquid continues to reduce.
+You can also do this on the stove top, but this will cause a lot more splattering!

 Try different peppers and chili powders.
+For more heat, try arbol chilies!

 If you don't have Marmite, you can try another umami bomb like anchovy paste, fish sauce, or even soy sauce.